nerun/remastersys/README.md

 * Updated icons and images.
 * Improved man pages.
 * Removed plymouth, but can be reinserted it in the future.
-* Changed gksu/gksudo to sudo.
+* Changed gksu/gksudo to ysudo (new tool).
 * Dependencies included: live-config-systemd, syslinux-utils, sudo, zstd.
-* Dependencies excluded: memtest86+ and xresprobe.
+* Dependencies excluded: memtest86+, mkisofs and xresprobe.

 ## Current state

 This program has 2 packages: **remastersys** (program itself, terminal mode) and **remastersys-gui** (graphical interface).
-Main features seems to work very well.
+Main features seems to work, but there are some bugs.

 ## Basic usage
 * If there are no Debian packages to download and install in [releases](https://github.com/nerun/remastersys/releases) section, you should create debian packages:
   * run: `./package-creator`
-  * write version number, hit ENTER
+  * write version number or accept suggested version by hitting ENTER
-  * write a short changelog, hit ENTER
-  * write "end", hit ENTER
+  * update changelogs if you wish (in "nano"), answering (y/n) and hit ENTER
 * Install both packages: `sudo apt install ./remastersys*.deb`
 * Read instructions:
   * `man remastersys`